adsr/TemplateRenderer/README.md

 TemplateRenderer
 ================

-TemplateRenderer is a simple templating rendering library for PHP weighing in at under 300 lines of code.
+TemplateRenderer is a simple template rendering library for PHP weighing in at under 300 lines of code.
 It consists of 2 classes (`TemplateRenderer` and `TemplateCompiler`) and 1 script `compile.php` for template compiling.